polito/api-spec/README.md

 # PoliTO API Spec
-The OpenAPI specification for the REST APIs of Politecnico di Torino.
+The OpenAPI specification for the REST API of Politecnico di Torino.

-## How to obtain an human-readable interface
+## How to obtain a human-readable interface
 You can start a Docker container of swagger-ui directly on your computer by running:
 ```bash
 $ docker-compose up